Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 How to Make Sense of Your MRI Report

-A good MRI interpretation connects three things:
+A good interpretation connects three things:

 - The words in the report